dssg/mlforpublicpolicylab/README.md

   - **Week 5 (Sep 26, Sep 28): Choosing Performance Metrics & Evaluating
     Classifiers, Part I**
-    Pipeline development should be continuing in your project, with a focus on producing the simplest-possible version of the full system.
+    Pipeline development should continue in your project, with a focus on producing the simplest possible version of the full system.

-    **Due Friday, Sep 29:** Peer reviews of three project proposals.
+    **Due Wednesday, Sep 27:** Peer reviews of three project proposals.

     In most cases, a vast array of methods — each with a number of tunable hyperparameters — can be brought to bear on your modeling